5 Tips To Clean Up Your Diet

 Healthy Living Tip #1 Prep your meals

 The phrase ‘fail to prepare then prepare to fail’ certainly applies when it comes to staying on track with your healthy eating.
 If you’re really planning on cleaning up your diet, then preparation is the key to success!
-There is an abundance of evidence which indicates that dedicating just a little time preparing and cooking your meals at home will significantly increase your chances of staying on track and maintaining good/better dietary habits in the long run.
+There is an abundance of evidence which indicates that dedicating just a little time preparing and cooking your meals at home will significantly increase your chances of staying on track and maintaining better dietary habits in the long run.

 Popping out for a pre-packaged sandwich or highly processed, greasy, food court meal certainly isn’t kind to your waistline or your bank account.
-You are guaranteed to save a lot of money by preparing your meals in advance, plus you can control exactly which ingredients are going into them, without compromising on flavour.
+You are guaranteed to save a lot of money by preparing your meals in advance.
+Plus, you can control exactly which ingredients are going into them, without compromising on flavour.
 Prepping will also ensure you stick to reasonable portion sizes!

-If you’re stuck for ideas, why not make a batch of my Quinoa Salad (it’s Low FODMAP for those that are following this low fermentation diet) with some protein like salmon or chicken for a few lunches.
+If you’re stuck for ideas, why not make a batch of my Quinoa Salad (it’s Low FODMAP for those that are following this low fermentation diet) with some protein like salmon or chicken for lunches.
 Perhaps also try a batch of my delicious Orange Cacao Bars With Coconut for an energising mid-morning or afternoon snack?

 Healthy Living Tip #2 Ditch the white stuff

 Yup, of course I’m referring to our worst enemy (disguised as our best friend)… sugar!
 Eliminating sugar (the refined kind) is arguably the most important step when it comes to cleaning up your diet, for so many reasons.
-It causes weight gain, makes you look older, makes you tired, wears out your organs, and diminishes vital vitamin and mineral stores in the body, and these are just a few examples of why this addictive substance is so bad for us.
+It causes weight gain, makes you look older, makes you tired, wears out your organs, and diminishes vital vitamin and mineral stores in the body.
+These are just a few examples of why this addictive substance is so bad for us.
 Unfortunately, it does seem to appear everywhere, in fruit juices, white carbohydrates, pre-made sauces, alcohol, low-fat foods and so much more!

 So how can we avoid it and give it up for good?
-Switch to healthier alternatives such as honey, stevia, coconut sugar and fruit (all in moderation of course), clean out your cupboards (read all your labels and chuck anything containing sugar!), up your protein intake (this will help reduce sugar cravings), cook all your meals from scratch and exercise – this can really help take your mind off food!!
+Switch to healthier alternatives such as honey, stevia, coconut sugar and fruit (all in moderation of course).
+Clean out your cupboards (read all your labels and chuck anything containing sugar!).
+Up your protein intake (this will help reduce sugar cravings).
+Cook all your meals from scratch and exercise – this can really help take your mind off food!!

 See one of my previous blog posts detailing Reasons why sugar ruins your health